Beluguy/Personal-website/content/Projects/Qi/index.md

 ## What is wireless charging?
 Wireless charging simply refers to the transfer of energy without the need of a physical connection between the charger and the load.
 There are various ways a charger can transmit energy wirelessly.
 For example, via [ultrasound](https://phys.org/news/2024-05-ultrasound-wireless-implantable-biomedical-devices.html), via [radio frequency (RF)](https://airfuel.org/airfuel-rf/), and via [magnetic induction](https://www.wirelesspowerconsortium.com/standards/qi-wireless-charging/).

-Since most smartphones and smartwatches made in recent years can charge via magetic induction, there should be plenty of resources for us to learn from.
+Since Youssef and I wanted to deepen our understanding of electrical engineering, we prefer to go with RF or mangnetic induction.
+Comparing the two options, we found that most mobile devices like smartphones and smartwatches made in recent years can charge via magetic induction, there should be plenty of resources for us to learn from.
 So, we decided to look at magnetic induction.

 ## What is magnetic induction?
 Magnetic induction wirelessly transfer energy between the charger/transmitter (TX) coil and load/receiver (RX) coil via a time varying magnetic field.
 When the magnetic field is captured by the RX coil, it induces a voltage across the termainals of RX coil in accordance with Faraday's law, as shown below.